Greyfriars Kirkyard: Covenanters

-The National Covenant was signed in the graveyard (as it was a place of legal free public assembly) in 1638.
-Whilst some depictions of the event show them leaning on table-stones, these stones did not exist at that time and the signing was done during the period of ban on central gravestones.
+The National Covenant was signed in the graveyard (as it was a place of free legal public assembly) in 1638.
+Whilst some depictions of the event show them leaning on table stones, these stones did not exist at that time and the signing was done during the period of the ban on central gravestones.

 Following the Battle of Bothwell Bridge (22 June 1679), some 1200 prisoners were brought to Edinburgh.
-Their being too numerous for containment in the prison or castle a makeshift "prison" was formed in a field south of Greyfriars Kirkyard, to hold around 400 not containable elsewhere.
+There being too numerous for containment in the prison or castle, a makeshift "prison" was formed in a field south of Greyfriars Kirkyard, to hold around 400 not containable elsewhere.
 This area was conveniently enclosed on two sides by the Flodden Wall and on a third side (the west) by the high enclosing wall of George Heriot's School.
 The fourth side faced the churchyard and was separated by an easily patrolled and guarded picket fence.

 The name Covenanters Prison stuck.
 The bulk of the area was built on by the city Bedlam (around 1690).
 A remaining strip of land, sandwiched between the Bedlam and George Heriot's School, was used for additional burial ground from around 1700.
 The style at the time was to build in enclosed vaults, and this is the dominant form in this section.
 As the vaults did not exist at the time of the area's prison use, despite their potential to be used as prison cells, this was never the case.

-The area was open to public view until around 1990, but was thereafter locked by City of Edinburgh Council to stem persistent vandalism and use by drug-users.
+The area was open to public view until around 1990, but was thereafter locked by the City of Edinburgh Council to stem persistent vandalism and use by drug users.
 The area is accessible during the day by special arrangement with the guides at Greyfriard Kirk during their opening hours and at night by going on a City of the Dead Tour where the Black Mausoleum can be visited.

 Greyfriars Bobby

 The graveyard is associated with Greyfriars Bobby, the loyal dog who guarded his master's grave.
-Bobby's headstone at the entrance to the Kirkyard, erected by the Dog Aid Society in 1981, marks his reputed burial place, however as there are no parts of the kirkyard that is not consecrated it is also believed he was buried under a tree outside the gates to the right of the current main entrance.
+Bobby's headstone at the entrance to the Kirkyard, erected by the Dog Aid Society in 1981, marks his reputed burial place, however, as there are no parts of the kirkyard that is not consecrated it is also believed he was buried under a tree outside the gates to the right of the current main entrance.
 The dog's statue is opposite the graveyard's gate, at the junction of George IV Bridge and Candlemaker Row.
 The grave of a Pentland Hills Shepherd, "Auld Jock" (John Gray), where the dog famously slept for 14 years, lies on the eastern path, some 30m north of the entrance.
 The stone is modern, the grave originally being unmarked.